drahnr/messagebird-async/README.md

 If neither of those works for you, feel free to request so via a github issue.

-## Affiliation/Sponsoring
+## Donations

-Since I am not affiliated with MessageBird in any kind (other than being their customer) I'd be delighted to if you'd leave a tipp
+Since I am not affiliated with MessageBird in any kind (other than being their customer) I'd be delighted if you'd leave a tipp

 [![LiberaPayButton](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/drahnr/donate)